 Agents run through opportunities using a Live Feed based on up-to-the-minute activity.
 Did a contact take a look at a condo you have listed?
 You’ll know right away, and BoomTown skillfully guides you to take action via call, text or email.

-The advantage is that when a reduced listing falls into a contact’s price range, BoomTown lets you know, and walks you through the follow-up process.
+BoomTown’s in-app connection to your MLS’ hot pages is also a clever way to keep frustrated buyers active.
+Your entire market is fed to your dashboard and when a reduced listing falls into a contact’s price range, BoomTown lets you know, and walks you through the follow-up process.

-Agent activity is, for example, by “No Email,” “No Phone Calls,” “No To-Dos” or “Sessions,” meaning, instances of using BoomTown.
+Agent Accountability tools help brokers peer into every user’s activity to determine who is most involved with the software and remaining most active.
 This insightful feature is management-oriented, helping ensure brokerages are receiving the return on investment they expect from their software investment.

 In the last couple of years, BoomTown has acquired a couple of companies to enhance current and create new ways to appeal to potential users.
 The BrokerMint purchase introduced detailed financial tools for brokers and office admins.
 I gave BrokerMint a high-rating upon an initial review in 2017.
 The two firms had collaborated for years, so the union shouldn’t have surprised customers.
 In 2018, BoomTown bought Real Contact to augment its lead qualification efforts, a move that has clearly benefited its expansion of Success Assurance.